 Complete the online application form.
 Applications will be accepted through March 22, 2024.

 Your application will be reviewed by the Assessor staff.
 If your application is selected, you will be contacted for an interview.

 We are aiming to hire 2-3 high school juniors and/or seniors for the summer.

-Interns will work in-person, at City Hall, 4 days per week (maximum of 20 hours per week) over the course of 7 weeks, starting in late June 2023.
+Interns will work in-person, at City Hall, 4 days per week (maximum of 20 hours per week) over the course of 6 weeks, starting in late July to mid-August 2024.